42 Essential AI Terms You need to know:

 Generative AI refers to a subset of artificial intelligence that focuses on creating new and original content, such as images, music, or text, using algorithms and machine learning models.
 It enables machines to generate creative outputs that mimic human-like patterns and styles.

-Hallucination in AI typically results from overfitting, bias, or a lack of context awareness in the machine learning model.
-The technologies like an image generator or large language model, that generate outputs which are not directly derived from the input data can hallucinate if not trained not to do so.
+AI hallucination typically results from overfitting, bias, or a lack of context awareness in the machine learning model.
+The technologies like an image generator or large language model, that generate outputs that are not directly derived from the input data can hallucinate if not trained not to do so.

 Large Language Models (LLMs):

-AI models that generate human-like text based on a given prompt or context, aiming to capture the statistical properties and patterns of natural language.
+Large Language Models are AI models that generate human-like text based on a given prompt or context, aiming to capture the statistical properties and patterns of natural language.
+If you choose Aisera for LLM as a Service it helps you to buy, bring, or build your LLM.

 Machine Learning System (ML):